gugli17/SISSA-QMC-course/README.md

                    OR
  2b) Ex.
 3.1.4: VMC for the Helium atom

  3a) Ex.
+5.4.2: PIMC for TFIM (ex 5.4.1 strongly recommended as prerequisite)
+                   OR
+ 3b) Ex.
 4.5.1: Single-walker DMC for the Helium atom

-                   OR
- 3b) "I still have to write the exercise but will be about PIMC"
+So avilable combination are 1-2a-3a; 1-2a-3b; 1-2b-3a; 1-2b-3b
+Disclaimer: for Ex.
+4.5.1 you need the local energy computed in Ex.
+3.1.4, so be advised if you choose the "path" 1-2a-3b.